GoogleCloudPlatform/community/tutorials/ios-chatbot/part-3/index.md

 ---
 title: How to build a conversational app using Cloud Machine Learning APIs (Part 3 of 3)
-description: ow to extend this app to the Google Assistant-supported devices (Google Home, eligible Android phones and iPhones, and Android Wear).
+description: How to extend this app to the Google Assistant-supported devices (Google Home, eligible Android phones and iPhones, and Android Wear).
 And we'll build this on top of the existing API.AI agent created in parts 1 and 2.
 author: PokerChang
 tags: Cloud Functions, Dialogflow, API.AI, Webhooks, Localization, Chatbot, Machine Learning API, Transation, Vision, Speech
 date_published: 2017-01-02
 ---
-In [Part 1](https://cloudplatform.googleblog.com/2017/07/how-to-build-a-conversational-app-that-sees-listens-talks-and-translates-using-Cloud-Machine-Learning-APIs-part-1.html) and [Part 2](https://cloudplatform.googleblog.com/2017/08/how-to-build-a-conversational-app-using-Cloud-Machine-Learning-APIs-Part-2.html) of this series, we showed you how to build a conversational tour guide app with API.AI and Google Cloud Machine Learning APIs.
+In [Part 1] and [Part 2] of this series, we showed you how to build a conversational tour guide app with API.AI and Google Cloud Machine Learning APIs.
 In this final part, you'll learn how to extend this app to the Google Assistant-supported devices (Google Home, eligible Android phones and iPhones, and Android Wear).
 And we'll build this on top of the existing API.AI agent created in parts 1 and 2.

 [![The Google Assistant / Google Home Demo](http://img.youtube.com/vi/_x5rlkpZiyc/0.jpg)](https://youtu.be/_x5rlkpZiyc)